Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: From Human to Human-Machine

-\paragraph{Analysis of Current Research.} We analyze the implementation of verbalized uncertainty across works in \cref{fig:publications-analysis}: \Cref{subfig:registers} shows that most methods ($61\%$) still use numerical registers, typically ranging from $0$–$1$ or $1$–$100$.
-These expressions are easy to obtain through external methods, simple to extract from model generations and straightforward to evaluate.
-Using verbal markers however requires decisions about their selection and how they map to probabilistic confidence values, and only a small minority of works ($16 \%$) consider fluent verbalization, where epistemic markers are integrated into the answer in a natural, human-like way.
-Similarly, the majority of the works ($73 \%$) shown in \cref{subfig:eliciations} rely on simple prompting to elicit verbalized uncertainty expressions.
-Another large portion ($14 \%$) relies on supervised finetuning, with only a few recent works \citep{stengel2024lacie, band2024linguistic, xu2024sayself, leng2024taming} actually using reinforcement learning.
-This highlights the contrast between the richness and nuance of human uncertainty expression and current implementations of verbalized uncertainty: while finetuning-based approaches for fluency are more technically demanding, they can better emulate the complexity and nuance of human uncertainty communication than post-fixing a numerical expression or verbal marker to a response.
+\paragraph{Analysis of Current Research.} We analyze the implementation of verbalized uncertainty next: \Cref{subfig:registers} shows that $61\%$ of methods use numerical registers, typically ranging from $0$–$1$ or $1$–$100$.
+These expressions are easy to estimate with external methods, simple to extract from generations and straightforward to evaluate.
+Using verbal markers however requires decisions about their selection and their mapping to probabilities, and only a minority ($19 \%$) considers fluent verbalization, where epistemic markers are integrated into the answer in a natural way.
+Similarly, the majority of the works ($78 \%$) shown in \cref{subfig:eliciations} relies on prompting to elicit verbalized uncertainty.
+Another large portion ($14 \%$) relies on supervised finetuning, with only a few recent works \citep{stengel2024lacie, band2024linguistic, xu2024sayself, leng2024taming} using reinforcement learning.
+This highlights the contrast between the richness and nuance of human uncertainty expressions and current verbalized uncertainty in NLP: while finetuning-based approaches for fluency are more technically challenging, they can better emulate the complexity of human uncertainty communication than adding a numerical expression or verbal marker to a response.
 In addition, we show next how prompting methods, especially for numerical uncertainty, are prone to different biases.